Travel safety

 Split your finances

-Don’t put all your financial eggs in one basket.
-Put some of your loot onto a pair of pre-paid currency cards so you can manage your budget and make free withdrawals.
+Another important aspect of travel safety is not putting all your financial eggs in one basket.
+Leave some of your loot on a pair of pre-paid currency cards so you can manage your budget and make free withdrawals.
 Keep one of the cards with you and leave the other in the hotel safe or hidden in your luggage, so if your main card gets lost or stolen you can cancel it and still have a back up.

 “If you’re going outside the Euro zone it might also be worth taking some US dollars with you,” says Tom.
 “Lots of people take them and they’re useful for changing small amounts in places that don’t have ATM.